 Critics grumbled that the 2°C limit seemed arbitrary or overly simplistic.
-But scientists were already compiling evidence that the risks of global warming became especially daunting somewhere above the 2°C threshold: rapid sea-level rise, the risk of crop failure, the collapse of coral reefs.
+But scientists were soon compiling evidence that the risks of global warming became fairly daunting somewhere above the 2°C threshold: rapid sea-level rise, the risk of crop failure, the collapse of coral reefs.
 And policymakers loved the idea of a simple, easily digestible target.
 So it stuck.

-By 2009, nearly every government in the world had endorsed the 2°C limit — global warming beyond that level was deemed "dangerous."
-And so, every year, the world’s leaders meet at UN climate conferences to discuss policies and emissions cuts that they hope will keep us below 2°C. Climate experts churn out endless papers on how we can adapt to 2°C of warming (or less).
+By 2009, nearly every government in the world had endorsed the 2°C limit — global warming beyond that level was widely considered "dangerous."
+And so, every year, the world’s leaders meet at UN climate conferences to discuss policies and emissions cuts that they hope will keep us below 2°C. Climate experts churn out endless papers on how we can adapt to 2°C of warming or less.

-Two decades later, there’s just one major problem with this picture.
+Two decades later, there’s just one huge problem with this picture.
 The idea that the world can stay below 2°C looks increasingly delusional.

 The climate community has been slow to concede defeat.
 Back in 2007, the UN's Intergovernmental Panel on Climate Change published a report noting that the world could stay below 2°C — but only if we started cutting emissions immediately.
 The years passed, countries did little, and emissions kept rising.
-So, just this month, the IPCC put out a new report saying, OK, not great, but we can still stay under 2°C. We just need to act more drastically and figure out some way to pull carbon dioxide back out of the atmosphere.
+So, just this month, the IPCC put out a new report saying, OK, not great, but we can still stay under 2°C. We just need to cut more drastically — oh, and also figure out a way to pull lots of carbon dioxide back out of the atmosphere.
 (Never mind that we still don’t have the technology to do the latter.)

 Predicted temperature increases under various emissions scenarios:

 "At some point, scientists will have to declare that it’s game over for the 2°C target," says Oliver Geden, a climate policy analyst at the German Institute for International and Security Affairs.
 "But they haven’t yet.
 Because nobody knows what will happen if they call this thing off."
 The 2°C target was one of the few things that everyone at global climate talks could agree on.
-If the goal turns out to be impossible, people might just stop trying altogether.
+If the goal turns out to be impossible, the worry goes, countries might just stop trying altogether.

 Recently, then, some scientists and policymakers have been taking a fresh look at whether the 2°C limit is still the best way to think about climate change.
 Is this simple goal actually making it harder to prepare for the warming that lies ahead?
 Is it time to consider other approaches to climate policy?
 And if 2°C really is so dangerous, what do we do when it’s out of reach?